fisheatsion/python-project-final/README.md

 Given a list of expenses [250, 90, 300, 120], write code to calculate and print the total expense.
 Create a list of temperatures in Celsius and use a loop to convert them to Fahrenheit and print the results.
 Write a program that loops through a dictionary of student names and grades and prints students who passed (grade ≥ 60).
-Write a program that repeatedly asks a user to enter items into a shopping cart until they type "done".
-Then print the full cart as a list.